 During the examination of an application, the Slovenian Embassy may, in justified cases, call the applicant for an interview and request additional documents.

-LIST OF DOCUMENTS TO BE PRESENTED BY VISA APPLICANTS IN ISRAEL:
+LIST OF DOCUMENTS TO BE SUBMITTED BY VISA APPLICANTS IN ISRAEL:

 - Passport or Travel Document and copy of its biometric data page; copy of previously issued Schengen visas (if any)

-- Proof of residence rights stay in Israel (e.g. Israeli entry visa) valid for a minimum of 3 months after the intended departure from the territory of the Schengen area
+- Proof of residence rights stay in Israel (e.g. Israeli entry visa) valid for a minimum of 3 months after the intended departure from the territory of the Member States

 - Travel medical insurance (insurance policy covering the entire period of intended visit(s) with the minimum coverage of EUR 30,000, valid throughout the territory of the Schengen Member States)

-- Document that proves accommodation in the Member State: booking of hotel for the whole period of stay in the Member State if accommodation is not provided by host or official letter of guarantee confirming accommodation by host
+- Proof of accommodation in the Member State of destination: hotel booking for whole duration of the stay in the Member State if accommodation is not provided by host or official letter of guarantee confirming accommodation by the host

-- Information about travel arrangements: booking of round-trip flight with intended dates of travel
+- Information about travel arrangements: return flight booking with intended dates of travel

-- Proof of studies/retirement/employment with a confirmation of possibility to return to work (the person signing the proof should be identified by name, last name, position and contact details)
+- Proof of studies/retirement/employment with a confirmation of possibility to return to work (the person signing the proof should be identified by name and surname, position and contact details)

-- Optional document to be submitted for tourist visit: Travel itinerary
+Optional document to be submitted for tourist visit:

-35 EUR payable in ILS according to the exchange rate (children from the age of 6 and below the age of 12 years; citizens of Albania*, Armenia, Azerbaijan, BIH*, Georgia*, Kosovo, Moldova*, Montenegro*, North Macedonia*, Russia, Serbia*, Ukraine* - *visa needed for non-biometric passports only)
+- 35 EUR payable in ILS according to the exchange rate (children from the age of 6 and below the age of 12 years; citizens of Albania*, Armenia, Azerbaijan, BIH*, Georgia*, Kosovo, Moldova*, Montenegro*, North Macedonia*, Russia, Serbia*, Ukraine* - *visa needed for non-biometric passports only)

 VISA PROCEDURE FOR FAMILY MEMBERS OF EU CITIZENS